-The Children in Owl class are taught by Mr Bonwick.
+The Children in Owls Class are taught by Mr. Pedder.

 If your child is absent through illness please contact the school before 9:00, and confirm the reason for absence in writing when your child returns to school.

-Medicines should only be sent into school if essential and a medical form completed.
-This can be downloaded from the school website.
+Medicines should only be sent into school if essential, with a completed medical form, this can be downloaded from the school website.
 If possible only send the required dosage for that day into school in the original container and labelled with: the child’s name, and the time it is required to be administered.
 Leave information in the school office.

-If your child is attending the after school club then arrangements can be made with M/s Dawn Caunce via the School Office.
+If your child is attending the after school club then arrangements can be made with Mrs Fleet via the School Office.

 If your child is being picked up by someone different or is travelling home in a different way to usual please inform the School Office and additionally, write a note in their reading record and ask your child to show the Teacher during registration.

-The purple school bag should be brought into school each day, inside it will have a plastic bag which should hold a reading book, reading record book and new homework and completed homework.
+The Homework plastic folder will be required daily and it should contain a reading book, reading record book and relevant completed homework.
 A photocopy of the multiplication card should be available as a record of progress.

 It is essential that all children can confidently recall their times tables up to x12 to enable children to access the new mathematics curriculum.

 The Reading record should contain the title and author of each new book and a regular update of progress.
 This should be updated daily.
 There is also a recording sheet of different genres at the back of the book which should be updated with the date in the appropriate row on completion of the book.
-Please encourage your child to complete a book review to be written at least every half term.
+Please encourage your child to complete a book review, at least every half term.
 My confident readers should start to compare the writing style of different authors recording their likes and dislikes.

 In preparation for the transition to secondary school children will have homework timetabled each day.
-Where possible they will be given 7 days to complete the task.
-I would encourage early completion, with the work returned to school, to make sure it does not get mislaid.
-The children will be reminded the day before it is due for marking.
+Where possible the children will be given 7 days to complete the task.
+I would encourage early completion however the children will be reminded the day before it is due for marking.